jackwiseman/gotorrent/README.md

 <div align="center">
 	<h1>GoTorrent</h1>
 	<p>A CLI Bittorrent Client written in GoLang</p>
-	<p>Note: This project is currently *heavily* under development and not intended to be used -- yet</p>
+	<p>Note: This project is currently under development and issues should be expected</p>
 </div>